 I love bulgur wheat for its mildly nutty flavour, interesting texture and above all, convenience.
 Bulgur wheat does not need to be cooked but only soaked for 20 minutes to rehydrate (see the instructions below)!
 This is why I often choose it over rice (as I have in my stuffed tomatoes recipe) or pasta, as I have in this recipe.
 Oh, and it’s nutritious too!
 But I’ve said that before.

-320 g butternut squash, peeled, coarsely grated
+- 320 g butternut squash peeled, coarsely grated

-2/3 cup raw bulgur wheat, plus 2/3 cup boiling water for rehydrating it
+- 2/3 cup raw bulgur wheat plus 2/3 cup boiling water for rehydrating it

-1 garlic clove, finely chopped
+- 1 garlic clove finely chopped

-2 tablespoons olive oil (plus a little more for greasing the tin)
+- 2 tablespoons olive oil plus a little more for greasing the tin

-1 teaspoon fine sea salt, plenty of pepper
+- 1 teaspoon fine sea salt plenty of pepper

-Place the bulgur wheat in a bowl, add 2/3 cup boiling water and leave to stand, covered, for 15-20 minutes.
+- Place the bulgur wheat in a bowl, add 2/3 cup boiling water and leave to stand, covered, for 15-20 minutes.

-In a large bowl combine the butternut squash, basil, parmesan, garlic, oil, salt and pepper, paprika and bulgur (once it's cooled down a little).
+- In a large bowl combine the butternut squash, cheddar, garlic, onion granules, oil, salt and pepper and bulgur (once it's cooled down a little).
 Stir thoroughly.
-Tip into the baking tin, press down to make the loaf more solid, cover with tin foil and pop in the oven for 40 minutes.
+Tip into the baking tin, press down to make the loaf more solid, drizzle with a little oil and bake for 40 minutes.